sranka/jdbcimage/README.md

 # jdbc-image-tool
-Quickly exports/imports all schema tables using JDBC and Kryo.
-Supports Oracle, MSSQL, MySQL/MariaDB and PostgreSQL databases, typically a zip file is exported from one database type and then imported to another supported database, possibly  of a different type.
+Quickly exports/imports user schema's tables to/from a binary file using JDBC and Kryo.
+Supports Oracle, MSSQL, MySQL/MariaDB and PostgreSQL databases.
+Typically, a zip file is exported from one database to be imported to another database, possibly  of a different type.
+The target database must have the tables defined, so that the data can be imported.
+The tool ignores missing tables and columns.

-## Overview
+## Quick Start
 1. Build the project using maven
    * mvn install
 2. Modify the associated import/export script with your database connection parameters